Sujayv1/Intel-Product-Sentimental-analysis-2024/README.md

 # Intel-Product-Sentimental-analysis-2024
-A python tool to classify the reviews from E-commerce sites as POSITIVE, NEGATIVE &amp; COMPARATIVE This project performs sentiment analysis on a dataset of textual reviews.
+A python tool to classify the reviews from E-commerce sites as POSITIVE, NEGATIVE & COMPARATIVE This project performs sentiment analysis on a dataset of textual reviews.
 The sentiment of each review is predicted using a Naive Bayes classifier trained on TF-IDF vectorized text data.

 Project Structure